virtualgoodsdealer/virtualgoodsdealer-pages/_posts/2020-11-23-simple-website-tutorial-part-two.md

 [Source: Homebrew documentation](https://brew.sh/)
 [Source: Github git guide](https://github.com/git-guides/install-git)

 After the installation is complete, use `git version` to make sure it has been installed.
 It should output the text “git version” and a version number.
 Now you should be ready to use git and Github!
+Skip to the section called "Basic git and Github".

 ## Windows: Setting up bash and git ##
 ### Setting up bash ###